zebeeb/MTD-R/Docs/prompts.md

 - define the steps in the light of @Docs/project rules.md
 - for each step explain in easy english and I have limited coding experience
-- before providing a plan, be extremely thorogh in understanding the codebase and the documents mentioned here
+- before providing a plan, be extremely thorough in understanding the codebase and the documents mentioned here
 - make sure you don't prematurely add changes that will be covered in the future in @Docs/setup plan.md
 - follow the rules in @Docs/TechStack rules.md
 - no edit requests now till I approve your plan

 ## phase plan review
 Review, are these changes inline with @Docs/project rules.md  @Docs/TechStack rules.md? analysis in the light of the balance between simplicity, bugs prevention, and scalability. note that this is the potential project scale scope @Docs/project scope.md
+- can there be a chance that any of these steps, or their details to be prematurely developed and we should postpone them for later?

 - no edit requests now till I approve your plan.
 - give me complexity assessment for each step